AsaTyr2018/JupyterLab-Notebooks/README.md

 Dataset Tagger:

-# Dataset AutoTagger Notebook Setup Guide
+# Dataset AutoTagger Notebook Setup Guide.
+Original Notebook from [hollowstrawberry](https://github.com/hollowstrawberry/kohya-colab/blob/main/README.md)

 The first notebook in this repository is a Dataset AutoTagger.
 Follow this guide to set it up: